Personal injury

 The offence of riding a bike on the pavement is punishable by an on-the-spot fine, a fixed penalty notice of £30.
 This is charged under Schedule 3 and Section 51 of the Road Traffic Offenders Act 1988.

-Are many cyclists fined for cycling on the pavement?
+Cycling laws: Can you be fined for cycling on the pavement?

 However, repeat offenders or those who put pedestrians or others in danger could be fined or face legal action.
 In fact, Greater Manchester Police conducted a two-week crackdown on inconsiderate cycling behaviour in 2015.
 This involved handing out over 40 fines to cyclists who were caught ignoring red traffic lights, having no lights on their bike and riding on pavements.

 There are also other laws that a cyclist using the pavement could fall foul of, such as careless or furious cycling.
 If you’re on your bike and you ride onto the pavement and collide with a pedestrian, or otherwise harm anyone or damage property, you could be prosecuted for careless cycling.
-The offence of furious cycling, one that dates back to 1861, is similar but involves the reckless and potentially dangerous speed of a cyclist.
-Cycling too quickly and injuring someone could lead to a two-year prison sentence, while careless cycling could result in a £1,000 or £2,500 fine.

 Can a pedestrian start a personal injury claim against a cyclist?

-The pedestrian can seek compensation for pain and suffering, medical expenses, emotional or psychological distress and loss of earnings if they’re unable to work due to their injuries.
+- loss of earnings if they’re unable to work due to their injuries.

 If a cyclist is proven to have broken the law and cycled on the pavement, as well as cycling carelessly or recklessly, it’s likely that they’ll be judged to be at fault.
-This can mean that the pedestrian’s compensation claim is successful and the cyclist is left facing the cost.
+This can mean that the pedestrian’s compensation claim is successful, and the cyclist is left facing the cost.

 Our team have extensive experience in all kinds of road traffic accidents and personal injury claims, including those involving cyclists.
 We provide honest, realistic legal advice that you can rely on.